Food Innovation Research Lab

 Resembling an actual grocery store with fully stocked shelves and check-out counter, the Longo’s Food Retail Lab utilizes eye-tracking equipment and cameras to gauge buyer behaviour patterns as consumers shop.
 Researchers will explore a number of areas including how consumers value and learn about different foods, and their decision making when purchasing and consuming foods.

 The Longo’s Food Retail Lab focuses on four key research priorities.

 - Price processing.
-The lab examines which prices consumers evaluate when making a product decision, specifically if they consider brands, package sizes, “regular” prices and per unit prices.
+Which prices consumers evaluate when making a product decision, specifically if they consider brands, package sizes, “regular” prices and per unit prices.

-- Effect of GMO labelling on product choice.
-The lab examines if consumers show preference towards GMO free products and the possible effects of certain GMO label characteristics.
+- Effect of labelling on product choice.
+If consumers show preference towards certain product labels, such as GMO free products and the possible effects of certain GMO label characteristics.

 - Customer processing of packaging information.
-The lab examines what information consumers use, how much they read and if it differs by product.
+What information consumers use, how much they read and if it differs by product.